aexoden/rosa/README.md

 #### `-c, --cache-type`

 Sets the type of cache used.
-There are three options available: `dynamic`, `fixed` or `persistent`.
+There are two options available: `dynamic` or `persistent`.
 The default is `dynamic`, which will cache all states.
 This will use lots of memory on complicated routes.
-Using `fixed` will trade some of that memory usage for reduced performance.
-Depending on how close the cache size is to the number of states, the performance may be drastically reduced.

 The final option is `persistent`, which uses a persistent database on the disk.
 Early testing indicates a roughly 3x increase in execution time, but memory